Pickles are strange, and most commonly associated with pregnancy!

 Your body needs some acid in your stomach to digest foods properly.

-And pickle juice is known to be highly acidic, like lemons.
+And pickle juice is known to be highly acidic, like lemons, or vinegar.

 However, typically speaking the average American diet is too acidic.